 We are a trio who happen to be family.
 Eavesdrop on any of our conversations and within minutes you will feel our pulsating passion and excitement for food, travel and new experiences!
 Reading about places is magical, planning a trip is joyful, getting bargains warms our hearts and touching down in any new destination fulfills us more than anything else ever could.
 We take trips to eat and joyfully recreate the same magic in out kitchens.
-Each of our identities has been shaped by our diverse exposures to an amazing body of mankind….and this is why we believe that we will always have a lifelong, global affair with seeing, understand, and reacting to the world.
+Each of our identities has been shaped by our diverse exposures to an amazing body of mankind….and this is why we believe that we will always have a lifelong, global affair with seeing, understanding, and reacting to the world.

 In the words of the great Robert Louis Stevenson, “For my part, I travel not to go anywhere, but to go.
 I travel for travel’s sake.
 The great affair is to move.”

 And that’s what we do here at A Global Affair.
 We never stop moving.

 Lakshmi is a marketing professional by day, who would love to bake like Jacques Torres, write like Khaled Hosseini, dress like Coco Chanel, do good like Bill Gates, and travel like the team at AFAR magazine.
-She hopes A Global Affair will be her launchpad…at least for that last dream!
+She hopes A Global Affair will be her vehicle…to share and convert some of those dreams to reality.

-Siddhi is a student of film and political science at New York University’s Tisch School of the Arts, and hopes to one day pursue her love for travel and storytelling in international politics, grassroots mobilization, and academia.
-She lives for good coffee, good chocolate, good stories, and high risk thrills- dreaming with Jack Kerouac’s eternal manifesto: “No matter, the road is life.”
+Siddhi is a graduate from New York University’s Tisch School of the Arts, and hopes to one day pursue her love for travel and storytelling through cinema and social impact.
+She lives for good coffee, good stories, and high risk thrills- dreaming with Jack Kerouac’s eternal manifesto: “No matter, the road is life.”